elusivecodes/fQuery/README.md

     - `onProgress` is a function that accepts `progress`, `xhr` and `event` as arguments and will be called on XHR download progress.
     - `onUploadProgress` is a function that accepts `progress`, `xhr` and `event` as arguments and will be called on XHR upload progress.

-This method returns a *AjaxRequest* that resolves when the request is completed, or rejects on failure.
+This method returns an *AjaxRequest* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.ajax(options);